 Topography and configuration are important elements of comparison this is because typically the more level to gently rolling, and rectangular or square a site is the greater its utility.
-Conversely, sites with steeper slopes and poor configuration tend to suffer a loss of functional utility.
-On an overall basis, I rated the topographical features of Sales #1, #2, #3, and #4 similar.
+Conversely, sites with steeper slopes, and poor configuration tend to suffer a loss of functional utility.
+Overall, I rated the topographical features of Sales #1, #2, #3 and #4 similar.

 Vehicular ingress and egress are important elements of comparison.
-On an overall basis I rated the vehicle ingress and egress attributes of Sales #1, #2, and #3 similar, and Sale #4 inferior due to circuitous access.
+Overall, I rated the vehicle ingress and egress attributes of Sales #1, #2, and #3 similar, and Sale #4 inferior due to circuitous access.

 Visibility/exposure is an important element of comparison.
-On an overall basis, I rated the visibility/exposure of the comparative sales presented similar.
+Overall, I rated the visibility/exposure of the comparative sales presented similar.